-First you should connect your openSPOT3 to your home Wi-Fi network and then when it's connected (status LED is green or green/yellow) open the web interface using sharkrf.link.
+First you should connect your openSPOT2 to your home Wi-Fi network and then when it's connected (LED is green or green/yellow) open the web interface using sharkrf.link.
 After that you can set up additional Wi-Fi networks if you turn on Advanced mode (checkbox at the bottom right corner of the web interface) and go to the Network page, Wireless settings section.
-Set your home Wi-Fi as SSID #1 (and key) and your phone's Wi-Fi as SSID #2 (and key).
-If your home Wi-Fi (SSID #1) is not reachable then the openSPOT3 will automatically try to connect to your phone's Wi-Fi (SSID #2).
+Enter your phone's hotspot SSID and key as the 2nd Wi-Fi network.